-Ingredients for Creole Seasoning Blend
+Creole Seasoning Blend Recipe Ingredients

-Black pepper: Contributes a sharp, pungent heat.
+Black pepper: Ground peppercorns that add a sharp, spicy heat.

 Technique Tip for Creole Seasoning